You can learn a lot about students when you give them a chance to tell you want they know!

 ICYMI: A look back at our blog series about sharpening workshop routines.

 Lindsay Reyes began her teaching career seven years ago in South Carolina where she taught 4th and 5th graders.
-Following her heart for urban education and literacy reform, she moved to New York… Continue reading
+Following her heart for urban education and literacy reform, she moved … Continue Reading Happy New Year!
+Using Celebration to Restore and Build our Identities as Writers

 I recently read a post on Raising Reading and Writers that talked about Glogster.
-I hadn’t heard of Glogster, which is a tool for creating virtual posters, and therefore checked it out immediately. … Continue reading
+I hadn’t heard of Glogster, which is a tool for creating virtual posters, and therefore checked … Continue Reading Glogster

-If I were still a classroom teacher, then tomorrow would be my first day back to school (unless I were still teaching in Manhattan, and then I’d be heading back the day after… Continue reading
+If I were still a classroom teacher, then tomorrow would be my first day back to school (unless I were still teaching in Manhattan, and then I’d be heading back … Continue Reading Celebrate What You CAN Do!

 Mary Brothers is starting her tenth year of teaching with Dublin City Schools where she has taught first, second, and fourth grades.
-Last year she was a Technology Support Teacher for the district… Continue reading
+Last year she was a Technology Support Teacher … Continue Reading Launching Writing Workshop in the Primary Grades: A Guest Blog Post by Mary Brothers

 Poetry has always been one of my favorite ways to get kids writing during the first weeks of school.
-If you’ve done bio poems and are looking for an additional poetry activity, or… Continue reading
+If you’ve done bio poems and are looking for an additional … Continue Reading Start the Year with Some Small Poems

 I participated in The Reading Zone’s Back-to-S-C-H-O-O-L Swap.
 My partner was Lori from Morning Glories and Moonflowers.
-Here’s what I sent her: Here’s the awesome package she sent to me: Isn’t Lori creative?… Continue reading
+Here’s what I sent her: Here’s the awesome package she sent to me: … Continue Reading S-C-H-O-O-L Swap

 Deb is hosting Day in a Sentence this week.
 She’s offering a couple of themes to work off of in case you need inspiration when you boil-down your day.
-Here’s my submission: The… Continue reading
+Here’s … Continue Reading Day in a Sentence: Beginnings

 Week Two: Plan Book Originally uploaded by teachergal Sarah asked me how I was going to plan, using my new plan book, week-to-week.
-I realized, when she wrote this, that I neglected to… Continue reading
+I realized, when she wrote this, that … Continue Reading Beyond the first week of school in my plan book

 I took all of my strategy charts off of the walls last week.
-I realized that they were more like posters than instructional aids if I kept them up since they weren’t created… Continue reading
+I realized that they were more like posters than instructional aids if I kept them up since … Continue Reading Empty Bulletin Boards

 Postcards to Help with the Eradication of First Day of School Jitters Originally uploaded by teachergal I created some postcards to send to my students later today.
-I’m sending them with the hope… Continue reading
+I’m sending them … Continue Reading Trying to Banish the Back-to-School Jitters

 Trading Our Favorite Spaces: 1 of 2 Originally uploaded by teachergal Mary Lee & Franki are hosting something of a blog carnival over at A Year of Reading.
-It’s called Trading (Our Favorite)… Continue reading
+It’s called … Continue Reading Trading My Favorite Classroom Spaces

 My Students’ New Writing Center Originally uploaded by teachergal Last year my students’ writing center was a pretty tall bookcase.
 The wooden structure, pictured, housed the math center.
-However, as the amount of… Continue reading
+However, as … Continue Reading Writing Center

 Warning: Music will come on when you click on this album!
 Make a Smilebox scrapbook

 Monday-What I’m working on now… Originally uploaded by teachergal I’ve been busy setting up my classroom for the past two days.
 (Hence the reason I haven’t posted much.)
-Here are two views I’m… Continue reading
+Here are … Continue Reading Setting up my classroom

-Some of the quotes/highlights from our posts, which you can locate at any time by typing “Big Picture Series” into the SEARCH BOX on the top right corner of this blog.
-“So many… Continue reading
+Some of the quotes/highlights from our posts, which you can locate at any time by typing “Big Picture Series” into the SEARCH BOX on the top right corner of this … Continue Reading Recap of T.B.P.S.

 Take a look at The Reading Zone’s Back-to-School Swap Idea.
 It’s a neat way to get to know someone else and to brighten the start of someone else’s school year.

 Yesterday, Ruth wrote a post entitled “The Big Picture.”
-It reminded me of this quote from Mitch Albom’s Book Tuesdays with Morrie: “So many people walk around with a meaningless life.
-They seem… Continue reading
+It reminded me of this quote from Mitch Albom’s Book Tuesdays with Morrie: “So many people walk around with a meaningless … Continue Reading What are you chasing?